finom/defi/packages/react/README.md

 )
 ```

-If needed you can access store context which is also exported by the library:
+If needed, you can access store context which is also exported by the library:

 ```js
 import { Context as DefiContext } from 'defi-react';